netscaler/citrix-adc-aws-cloudformation/templates/high-availability/same-availability-zone/README.md

 ## CloudFormation Template description

-This template provisions two Citrix ADC VPX in two different AWS Availability Zones and configures them as High-Availabile.
+This template provisions two Citrix ADC VPX in the same AWS Availability Zone and configures them as High-Availabile.
 This template also gives an option to allocate Pooled License to Citrix ADCs while provisioning.
 This template:
 - Provisions two CitrixADC and configure them in HA mode
 - After deployment, each CitrixADC instance will have